jeffpan602/To-Do-App/README.md

-# CSDS-pr02
+# To-Do App
-CSDS 221: Full Stack Web Development Project 2 Frameworks To-Do App
+To-Do App for for CSDS 221: Full Stack Web Development pr02 \
+App is hosted and can be found (https://jeffpancsds221-pr02.netlify.app)